Disappearance of Glen and Bessie Hyde

-Glen and Bessie Hyde were newlyweds who disappeared while attempting to run the rapids of the Colorado River through Grand Canyon, Arizona in 1928.
+Glen and Bessie Hyde were newlyweds who disappeared while attempting to run the rapids of the Colorado River through the Grand Canyon, Arizona, in 1928.
 Had the couple succeeded, Bessie Hyde would have been the first woman known to accomplish this feat.

 Early life

 Glen Rollin Hyde, born December 9, 1898, was a farmer from Twin Falls, Idaho; Bessie Louise Haley, born December 29, 1905, was a divorcee originally from Parkersburg, West Virginia.
-The couple first met in 1927 on a passenger ship traveling to Los Angeles and married April 10, 1928, the day after Bessie's divorce from her first husband was finalized.
+The couple first met in 1927 on a passenger ship traveling to Los Angeles and married on April 10, 1928, the day after Bessie's divorce from her first husband was finalized.

 Colorado River trip

 Glen Hyde had some experience with river running, having traveled the Salmon and Snake Rivers in Idaho with "Cap" Guleke, an experienced river runner, in 1926.
 Bessie was more of a novice.
-In October 1928, the Hydes went to Green River, Utah where Hyde built his own boat, a twenty-foot wooden sweep scow, the type used by river runners of that time in Idaho.
+In October 1928, the Hydes went to Green River, Utah, where Hyde built his own boat, a twenty-foot wooden sweep scow, the type used by river runners of that time in Idaho.
 The couple set off down the canyons of the Green and Colorado Rivers on October 20, 1928, as a honeymoon adventure trip.
-Glen wanted to set a new speed record for traveling through the Grand Canyon, while also putting Bessie in the record books as first documented woman to run the canyon.
+Glen wanted to set a new speed record for traveling through the Grand Canyon, while also putting Bessie in the record books as the first documented woman to run the canyon.

 Disappearance

 They were last seen Sunday, November 18, 1928, when they boated away downriver below Hermit Rapid.
 The couple had hiked Bright Angel Trail out of the canyon to resupply a few days earlier.
-At the South Rim they approached photographer Emery Kolb at his studio and home on the canyon rim, where they were photographed before returning down into the canyon.
+At the South Rim, they approached photographer Emery Kolb at his studio and home on the canyon rim, where they were photographed before returning down into the canyon.
 Some Colorado River historians, such as Otis R. Marston, note that Adolph G. Sutro rode from Phantom Ranch to Hermit Rapid with them in the scow.
 The Sutro reference regarding riding with the Hydes for one day and possibly being the last to see them is mentioned specifically in the Ken Burns PBS documentary series National Parks: America's Best Idea, and in Marston's book.